Jeong Yim: Historical controversy

 The lack of written historical information by Cheung Yim like there is from Chan Heung is due solely to the fact that Cheung Yim and his disciples were very active in the revolutionary movement during his lifetime.
 They could not afford to be found with any literature or connection to the Hung Mun secret society (which indeed they were) because they were in fear of having their heads decapitated on the spot, a mandate handed down from the Qing Empire because the Hung Mun was the most despised and feared Chinese Secret Society.

-Misinformation #8 Nim Fut San Yen Book:

 Back to the old days, the Chinese respected the teacher and it was not appropriate to question your teacher's background or the history of the kung fu system.
 After a time, the students thought their teacher, "Cheung Hung Sing", was the founder of the Hung Sing Studio.
 In Canton, there was a kung fu storybook writer whose pen name was Nim Fut San Yen.
 He wrote a fictional storybook about the Fut San's Hung Sing Studio.

 After that book was published, all the Hung Sing students in Fut San treated the book as though it were the history of their kung fu system.
 This book also lead them to believe that Cheung Yim and Chan Heung were the co-founders of the Choy Li Fut system.
 However, as there are no dates nor are there correct names of the places, there is really nothing to verify the validity of the story.